The Neuroscience of Rumination: Why Your Brain Gets Stuck

 In PTSD, depression, anxiety, and ADHD, the specifics of these steps vary.
 The map from the neuroscience of rumination helps me design routines that fit each unique brain.
 A protocol that works for a perfectionistic executive with depression will look different than a protocol for a founder with ADHD and rejection sensitivity.
 The principles remain the same.
 Rewire attention, update your inner story, and calm the body so that the higher brain can come back online.

-A MindLAB Neuroscience Framework for Healing Rumination
+A MindLAB Neuroscience Framework for Transforming Rumination

 Over more than twenty-five years, I have turned these ideas into a clear framework inside MindLAB Neuroscience that directly targets the neuroscience of rumination.